 “My students learn primarily through making connections with their own experience, so part of my job is to make some fairly difficult ideas accessible by providing lots of examples, plenty of opportunity for discussion and a comfortable, friendly, but challenging environment,” McKinley says.

 McKinley earned a B.A. from Immaculata College, and an M.A. and Ph.D. from the University of Pennsylvania.
-Recently, she moved to Wayne, Pa., where she plans to become active in the community in the areas of literacy and housing.
+She lives in Wayne, Pa., where she is active in the community in the areas of literacy and housing.

 Contact Information:Kathleen M. McKinley, Ph.D.Chair and Professor, SociologyGrace Hall, Room 225 firstname.lastname@example.org